Note

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-The 'HB' subfamily of VM size series are one of Azure's high-performance computing (HPC) optimized H-family VM instances.
+The 'HB' sub-family of VM size series are one of Azure's high-performance computing (HPC) optimized H-family VM instances.
 They're designed for compute-intensive workloads, such as computational fluid dynamics, finite element analysis, and large-scale scientific simulations.
-High-performance AMD EPYC processors and fast memory on HB-series VMs offer exceptional CPU and memory bandwidth, making them ideal for applications that require extensive computational resources to perform large-scale calculations and data processing.
-This makes them well suited for industries like engineering, scientific research, and data analysis where processing speed and accuracy are critical for productivity and innovation.
+HB-series VMs, equipped with high-performance AMD EPYC processors and fast memory, deliver exceptional CPU and memory bandwidth.
+They're ideal for applications that need extensive computational resources to handle large-scale calculations and data processing.
+They're well-suited for industries such as engineering, scientific research, and data analysis.
+In these fields, processing speed and accuracy are essential for maintaining productivity and driving innovation.

 Workloads and use cases

-Seismic Processing: Used in the oil and gas industry, HB-family VMs can process seismic data to help map and understand subsurface structures.
+Seismic Processing: HB family VMs are in the oil and gas industry, HB family VMs can process seismic data to help map and understand subsurface structures.

 Series in family